Wellness Advisors are available

-A recent study, entitled "Human gut microbiome changes during a 10 week Randomised Control Trial for micronutrient supplementation in children with attention deficit hyperactivity disorder" identified key differences in the microbiome of children with ADHD after supplementing with Daily Essential Nutrients micronutrients.
+A recent study, entitled "Human gut microbiome changes during a 10 week Randomised Control Trial for micronutrient supplementation in children with attention deficit hyperactivity disorder" identified key differences in the gut or microbiome of children with ADHD after supplementing with Daily Essential Nutrients micronutrients.

 Researchers obtained fecal samples from 17 of the kids with ADHD who participated in the randomized controlled trial testing micronutrients against placebo.
 They were interested to see whether they could explain any of the group differences in psychological functioning by changes in the microbiome.